elastic/crawler/docs/features/CRAWLER_DIRECTIVES.md

 1. Determine which pages within the domain you’d like to include
    - Ensure these paths are allowed by the domain’s crawl rules and the directives within the domain’s `robots.txt` file
-2. Create a sitemap file with the appropriate elements from the sitemap standard, e.g.:
+2. Create a sitemap file with the appropriate elements from the sitemap standard, for example:
     ```xml
     <?xml version="1.0" encoding="UTF-8"?>
     <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9">